boltdb/bolt/README.md

 * Overflow pages - These are special pages used when a key's data is too large for a leaf page and needs to spill onto additional pages.

+### Nodes

+Within each page there are one or more elements called nodes.
+In branch pages, these nodes store references to other child pages in the tree.
+In leaf pages, these nodes store the actual key/value data.